tryton-vanmeer/tryton-vanmeer.github.io/content/posts/yubikey.md

 +++
 title = "YubiKey"
 date = "2020-12-18"
-description = "Notes about YubiKey and setting up on Linux"
+description = "Notes about YubiKey and setting up on Linux."
 +++

 Notes about setting up a YubiKey on Linux (Arch Linux / Fedora).